Transactions

 }

 API, which is convenient for users to query confirmed transactions.
-The difference between /walletsolidty/*
+The difference between /walletsolidity/*

 and /wallet/*

-indicates that it has been on the chain but not necessarily confirmed.
-The transaction was queried by /walletsolidty/*
+are transactions that have been on the chain but not necessarily confirmed.
+Transaction returned via /walletsolidity/*

-indicates that it has been on the chain and solidified, that is, the transaction has been confirmed.
+are transactions that have been on the chain and solidified, that is, the transactions have been confirmed.

-For different transactions, there are different ways to determine whether it is confirmed:
+For different transactions, there are different ways to determine whether they have been confirmed:

 - System Contract Transaction

-All types of transactions other than creating smart contract types and triggering smart contract types are system contract transactions.
-System contract transaction confirmation method:- As long as the transaction can be queried through
+All types of transactions other than creating smart contract and triggering smart contract transactions are system contract transactions.
+The method for confirming system contract transactions:- As long as a transaction can be queried through

 /walletsolidity/gettransactioninfobyid